Apple and Google app stores get thumbs down from White House - NewsBreak

 Apple and Google app stores get thumbs down from White House

-“You’ve heard me say capitalism without competition isn’t capitalism,” Biden said Wednesday before convening the meeting, “it is just simply exploitation,” he said.

-And on another competition front, the Consumer Financial Protection Bureau was pushing forward with efforts to limit credit card late fees.

-The report from the Commerce Department’s National Telecommunications and Information Administration says the current app store model — dominated by Apple and Google — is “harmful to consumers and developers” by inflating prices and reducing innovation.
+The report from the department's National Telecommunications and Information Administration says the current app store model — dominated by Cupertino, California-based Apple Inc. and Mountain View, California-based Google LLC — is “harmful to consumers and developers" by inflating prices and reducing innovation.
 The firms have a stranglehold on the market that squelches competition, it adds.

 “The policies that Apple and Google have in place in their own mobile app stores have created unnecessary barriers and costs for app developers, ranging from fees for access to functional restrictions that favor some apps over others” the report said.